NethercraftMC5608/NetherWorkshopDownloader/README.md

 **Made this workshop downloader as I just heard that Steam is taking all the steam downloaders down.
 And also all of them are broken.**
 **Made with SteamCMD**

-**I have lost the source code for this project so i am unable to provide a open release but a compiled close release.
+**I have lost the source code for NetherWorkshopDownloader1 so i am unable to provide a open release but a compiled close release.
 Sorry! but most important stuff is still in the file.
 And will not be maintained or updated.**

 **Enjoy!**